Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1954J in NGC 2403

 Finally, \citet{van_dyk_supernova_2005} argued that star 4 was the most likely survivor of SN 1954J due to its strong H$\alpha$ emission.
 Like the lack of optical variability, the lack of H$\alpha$ variability is difficult to reconcile with material ejected in 1954.
-Recall that H$\alpha$ emission coming from the ionized ejecta should fall off like $t^{-3}$ (Equation 5). \citet{humphreys_tale_2017} report no significant change in the H$\alpha$ flux between 2014.0 and 2017.1, a period over which we would expect the H$\alpha$ flux to drop by $\sim 14\%$.
-More significantly, the H$\alpha$ flux found by \citet{humphreys_tale_2017} appears to be significantly greater than that reported by \citet{van_dyk_supernova_2005} at 2002.9, a period over which the H$\alpha$ luminosity should have dropped by a factor of $\sim 2$.
+Recall that H$\alpha$ emission coming from the ionized ejecta should fall off like $t^{-3}$ (Equation 5). \citet{humphreys_tale_2017} report no significant change in the H$\alpha$ flux between 2014.0 and 2017.1, a period over which we would expect the H$\alpha$

+{flux to drop by $\sim 14\%$.
+More significantly, the H$\alpha$ flux found by \citet{humphreys_tale_2017} appears to be significantly greater than that reported by \citet{van_dyk_supernova_2005} at 2002.9, a period over which the H$\alpha$ luminosity should have dropped by a factor of $\sim 2$. \citet{van_dyk_supernova_2005} did report poor seeing conditions, which may account for the difference in luminosity.}

 We can also use the observed $H\alpha$ luminosity of $L_{H\alpha}$ = $1.3 \times 10^{36}$ erg s$^{-1}$ \citep{humphreys_tale_2017} to constrain the dust optical depth.
 Following the arguments in Section \ref{sec:DATA}, we find that the amount of dust associated with the H$\alpha$ emission can be at most